This Gregory Wander 50 review is about a new and improved version of a lightweight pack for youth and scouts, ideal for overnight and weekend tours.

 The pack is hydration compatible and the hose port is behind your neck.

-This pack is designed for kids, with a harness which grows with the user.
+This pack is designed for kids, with a harness that grows with the user.
 So, it will remain suitable for the youth in the age range 10-20 years.
 This all is achieved by Gregory’s VersaFit suspension system applied here, which is supported by the Wishbone Wire internal frame.

 The harness is easily adjustable by simply breaking the velcro and sliding it up or down to the desired torso length.